jborean93/AmsiProvider/README.md

 }
 ```

 The `LogPath` can also be set to either `stdout` or `stderr` to write the standard output or error of the process which is invoking the AMSI provider.
 If specifying a path to a directory, make sure that it is writable by the user triggering the AMSI provider as the logging is run in the same process as what is triggering AMSI.
+By default the log file in the path will always be `AmsiProvider.log`, this may be problematic if there are multiple processes trying to write to the log at the same time.
+To avoid this you can set `"StoreByPid": true` to instead use the filename `AmsiProvider.$pid.log` where `$pid` is the process id for the client requesting the AMSI scan.
+This avoids the clobbering issue but can result in multiple log files being used.

 The `ContentEncoding` value controls the format/encoding the `"Content"` key is set to.
 Here is a more detailed explanation of what each option does: